 The following table provides an overview of the water conservation projects and activities that have been considered as part of Hunter Water's approach to water conservation.
-These include updates from a major review that was carried out in June 2020 to incorporate learnings from the drought response.
+These include updates from reviews and feedback received during the development of options for the Lower Hunter Water Security Plan.
 Further details are provided in Section 3.2.